joaquintides/semistable_vector/README.md

 These limitations could in principle be avoided by modifying the library's implementation to use _atomic_ shared pointers.

+### Exception safety

+Currently, no iterator validity guarantees are offered if an exception is thrown other than by the allocator (typically, by a `value_type` move operation).
+There's no internal impediment to evolving the library so as to properly cover these cases.

 ### Dormant iterators

 If an iterator `it` is kept in the program and never touched while its `semistable::vector` is